-This SOP describes the procedures and work flows associated with the review of new general NPDES permit applications for stormwater discharges associated with construction activities in accordance with the Department's Policy for Implementing the Department of Environmental Protection (Department) Permit Review Process and Permit Decision Guarantee, (Executive Order 2012-11, Document Number 021-2100-001).
-Permit decisions for new general NPDES stormwater construction permit applications will be made within 71 business days of the date the application is considered to be complete.
-The 71 business days are the maximum length of time to reach a permit decision.
+This SOP describes the procedures and work flows associated with the review of new individual NPDES Permit applications for stormwater discharges associated with construction activities in accordance with the Department's Policy for Implementing the Department of Environmental Protection (Department) Permit Review Process and Permit Decision Guarantee, (Executive Order 2012-11, Document Number 021-2100-001).
+Permit decisions for new individual NPDES stormwater construction permit applications will be made within 107 business days of the date the application is considered to be complete.
+The 107 business days are the maximum length of time to reach a permit decision.
 In many cases reviews will be completed in fewer days than the maximum days listed in this SOP.
-When reviews are completed prior to the 71 business day timeframe or other time frames as established under this SOP, appropriate permit actions should be taken at that time.
+When reviews are completed prior to the 107 business day timeframe or other time frames as established under this SOP, appropriate permit actions should be taken at that time.
+There may also be circumstances when the permit application is deemed to be outside the parameters of the permit decision guarantee and there is no obligation by the reviewer to reach a permit decision within 107 business days.
+In those cases there is no guarantee to the permit applicant and no penalty to the reviewer if the permit decision is not made within 107 business days.